 Ebola and Marburg fevers

-Ebola outbreak in the Equateur Province, Democratic Republic of the Congo (DRC) – 2018
+Ebola virus disease outbreak, North Kivu and Ituri Provinces, Democratic Republic of the Congo - 2018

 Surveillance and disease data